video

 There are some smaller units of imperial length.

-So for example, there's a unit called barleycorn, which is an imperial length, and it is named after the grain barley because it's based on the width of a dried up barley corn.
+So for example, there's a unit called barleycorn, which is an imperial length, and it is named after the grain barley because it's based on the width of a dried-up barleycorn, and you need three of those to make one inch.

 They're not used very much, but they are still used in shoe sizes in the UK and the USA as well.

-But the most common ones we tend to see day to day are inches, miles, feet, and yards, and inch is the smallest.
+But the most common ones we tend to see day-to-day are inches, miles, feet, and yards, and inch is the smallest.

 Next question.

-Is the answer A, B, or C?
+Is the answer A, B or C?
 Pause, have a go, press play when ready.

 The answer is C.